zeripath/sample-rota-converters/simple-rota/part-3.md

 A good place to put these would be on your own webserver - but you may not have one.
 Another good, free place is on <http://github.io>

+## Excel

+Almost all rotas come as Excel files.
+Switching from reading excel files to csv files isn't a completely simple switch.
+There are two modules I know of that can read excel: `pandas` and `xlrd` but they both have different APIs to that of `csv`.

 ## Date format

 It's highly likely that your rota co-ordinator is not using a program to generate your rota, and that they're simply adjusting it by hand.